 Cookies and similar technologies

-We will only ask whether you would like us to send you marketing messages when you tick the relevant boxes/fill in the relevant consent form when either you register/attend our training courses, or we enter into an agreement with you for the delivery of services.
+We will only ask whether you would like us to send you marketing messages when you tick the relevant boxes/fill in the relevant consent form, or we enter into an agreement with you for the delivery of services.
 If you have previously agreed to being contacted this way, you can unsubscribe at any time by:

 - Contacting us at email@example.com